blanklob/helium/README.md

 ## ⚡️Getting started

-To get started, install the templates either by cloning this repository or using the shopify cli init commande like so:
+To get started, install the templates either by cloning this repository or using the shopify cli init command like so:

 ```shell
 shopify theme init -u https://github.com/younessidbakkasse/shopify-webpack-with-os2-features
 ```

-This commande will prompt you to choose a Theme name then clones the template to your local machine.
+This command will prompt you to choose a Theme name then clones the template to your local machine.

 Then all you have to do is to install npm dependencies using the yarn command: